HoveredCube/top_android_studio_tips_for_flutter/README.md

 # top android studio tips for flutter
+this Blog has a video! you can watch that as well : https://youtu.be/yB267xvz_Cs?si=LbO_oqWjJ7OLQKrx

 What's up, Flutter Devs! if you are one of those rich devs with a high-end laptop to run this monster, well today We’re diving into some awesome tips and shortcuts of android studio for flutter development.